Universal-Connect-Project/ucw-app/README.md

 ## Preferences and Aggregator Credentials

-For any aggregator/provider you are planning on using, you will need to create your own developer account, and then provide your credentials.
+For any aggregator you are planning on using, you will need to create your own developer account, and then provide your credentials.

 See [PREFERENCES.md](PREFERENCES.md) for details.